Pulecz/presentations/README.md

 Forked from [Parsely/python-nlp-slides](https://github.com/Parsely/python-nlp-slides)

 Presentations are written in rst, then compiled to html presentations with choosen css theme.
+# requirements
+python2

+# usage
+1. edit index.rst or any other rst to write your presentations, see formatting below for details how

+2. then run build.sh and name of your rst, without ".rst".
+If no paramater is provided index is used

+## formatting

+*more will be added later*

+**.. class:: incremental** - the page moves one element at a time

+**.. sourcecode:: [python, plain, ...]** - do syntax higlight for block of code

 ## Editing css

 #### ui/small-black/pretty.css